 This topic covers important details about route advertisement and path preferences when you have multiple connections.

 FastConnect private peering and VPN Connect provide your on-premises network with private access to a VCN.
 Both types of connections terminate on a single DRG that is attached to the VCN.
 Remember that VPN Connect can use either Border Gateway Protocol (BGP) or static routing, or a combination.
 FastConnect always uses BGP for route advertisements.

-However, if the routes for the different paths are the same, Oracle uses the shortest AS path when sending traffic to your on-premises network, regardless of which path was used to initiate the connection to Oracle.
+If the routes for the different paths are the same, Oracle uses the shortest AS path when sending traffic to your on-premises network, regardless of which path was used to initiate the connection to Oracle.
 Therefore asymmetric routing is allowed.
 Asymmetric routing here means that Oracle's response to a request can follow a different path than the request.
 For example, depending on how your edge device (also called your customer-premises equipment, or CPE) is configured, you could send a request over VPN Connect, but the Oracle response could come back over FastConnect.
 If you want to force routing to be symmetric, Oracle recommends using BGP and AS path prepending with your routes to influence which path Oracle uses when responding to and initiating connections.

 Oracle implements AS path prepending to establish preference on which path to use if your edge device advertises the same route and routing attributes over multiple different connection types between your on-premises network and VCN.
 The details are summarized in the following table.
-Unless you're influencing routing in some way, when the same route is advertised over multiple paths to the DRG at the Oracle end of the connections, Oracle prefers the paths in the following order:
+Unless you're influencing routing in some other way, when the same route is advertised over multiple paths to the DRG at the Oracle end of the connections, Oracle prefers the paths in the following order:

 |Oracle preference||Path||Details of how Oracle prefers the path||Resulting AS path for the route|

 |1||FastConnect||Oracle prepends no ASNs to the routes that your edge device advertises, for a total AS path length of 1.||Your ASN|